HePeng2016/CFSP/README.md

    MinLength is the minimum length for single frequent sequence.

-   ThresholdRatio is the minimum frequence for frequnent sequence complex.
+   ThresholdRatio is the minimum frequence for frequnent sequences module.

    MinToleranceLength is the minimum length for frequent sequence will do approximate match.